How much could your ecommerce store be losing from a poor search experience?

 So one mobile optimization is to prioritize search over navigation.
 Instead of providing a suite of options to browse, mobile ecommerce sites should have simple navigation with large images and prominent search.

 A large, visible, and well labeled search bar backed by robust functionality is non-negotiable today.
 But many mobile commerce companies with poor search actually hide their search functionality.
-For instance, resale fashion app Curtsy previously made their search less conspicuous because it would throw up poor results and lose them revenue—until a better search and discovery platform led them to a 10% lift in search conversion rate and a 14.5% drop in reformulated searches.
+For instance, resale fashion app Curtsy previously made their search less conspicuous because it would cause a return of poor results and lost revenue—until a better search and discovery platform led them to a 10% lift in search conversion rate and a 14.5% drop in reformulated searches.

 Most customers using mobile phones are still used to pressing “Enter” to execute search commands.
 Users should be able to press “return” in order to search, in addition to pressing the search icon or button.
-It’s part of muscle memory anyway.
-A further step is to label the return button on the keyboard “search” when searching on mobile devices.
-It makes the button intent even more explicit.
+It’s part of muscle memory.
+A further step is to label the return button on the keyboard “search” when searching on mobile devices, leading to more explicit button intent.

-Voice search is a lot more colloquial than text based search.
+Because voice search is more colloquial than keyword-based search, most voice searchers aren’t returned the right products in your catalog.
 People are more likely to say “hey alexa, get me some cheap headphones” than “headphones less than 40 dollars.”
-Most voice searches are not trained on product catalogs and therefore miss even simple searches.

-But an engine that automatically maps voice phrases, sorts products by business KPIs and user intent, and automatically applies filters can increase your mobile conversions.
+But an internal search engine that automatically maps voice phrases; sorts products by business KPIs and user intent; and automatically applies filters can increase your mobile conversions.

 Complexity in Simplicity

 A search bar is a deceptively simple thing.
-It’s a blank strip full of possibility for your users.
-Forward-thinking companies are optimizing their ecommerce search bar so that users get what they want with the first search.
+It’s an open field full of possibilities for your users.
+Which is why forward-thinking companies are optimizing their ecommerce search bar—from functionality to design—so that users get what they want in less time.

 - First-party clickstream data